PingOne Advanced Identity Cloud

 1. An unauthenticated user attempts to access a SAML 2.0 SP.

-2. The SP determines the IDP associated with the end user, and redirects the user’s browser to the IDP, using an HTTP 302 Redirect message.
+2. The SP determines the IdP associated with the end user, and redirects the user’s browser to the IdP, using an HTTP 302 Redirect message.
 A SAML 2.0 authentication request is included in the query string.

-Identity Cloud provides two deployment models to support single sign-on (SSO) when contacting the SP initially.
+Advanced Identity Cloud provides two deployment models to support single sign-on (SSO) when contacting the SP initially.
 For details, refer to Implement SSO and SLO.

-3. The IDP validates the request, determines the authentication method that should be used, and authenticates the user.
+3. The IdP validates the request, determines the authentication method that should be used, and authenticates the user.

 The SP can include particular authentication requirements in the request, for example, to require the user to use multi-factor authentication.

-4. The IDP creates a SAML Artifact, which contains a unique artifact ID for the SAML 2.0 response.
+4. The IdP creates a SAML Artifact, which contains a unique artifact ID for the SAML 2.0 response.

-The IDP redirects the end user’s browser to the SP, and includes the SAML Artifact in the query parameters.
+The IdP redirects the end user’s browser to the SP, and includes the SAML Artifact in the query parameters.

 The browser only has access to the artifact ID rather than the SAML response itself, reducing risk of malicious interference.

-5. The SP communicates directly with the IDP, using the SOAP protocol, to retrieve the SAML response relating to the artifact ID.
+5. The SP communicates directly with the IdP, using the SOAP protocol, to retrieve the SAML response relating to the artifact ID.

-The IDP returns the SAML response, including the assertion, using the SOAP protocol, directly to the SP.
+The IdP returns the SAML response, including the assertion, using the SOAP protocol, directly to the SP.

 The information in the SAML response is not shared with the user agent.
-This is an example of HTTP-Artifact binding, and is the default when Identity Cloud is returning SAML assertions.
-Identity Cloud also supports the HTTP-POST binding for transmitting SAML 2.0 assertions.
+This is an example of HTTP-Artifact binding, and is the default when Advanced Identity Cloud is returning SAML assertions.
+Advanced Identity Cloud also supports the HTTP-POST binding for transmitting SAML 2.0 assertions.

-6. The SP validates the SAML response and that the signature matches the public key it holds for the IDP.
+6. The SP validates the SAML response and that the signature matches the public key it holds for the IdP.

 Optionally, the SP can choose to create a new account locally for the user, or associate an identifier in the assertion with a user account it already has locally.
 Linked accounts are often referred to as a federated identity.
 For more information, refer to Federate identities.

 To link to an existing account, the SP might also need the end user to authenticate to the SP itself, to determine the matching local account.
-When the accounts are linked, the user only needs to authenticate to the IDP when requesting access.
+When the accounts are linked, the user only needs to authenticate to the IdP when requesting access.

 7. The SP can now use the information provided in the assertion, and any details in the local federated identity, to authorize the user, and decide whether to provide its services to the end user.